springtype-org/st-open-api/README.md

 ## Examples

-Setting a specific endpoint url global or an request interceptor
+Setting a specific endpoint url global or a request interceptor

 `openApi.endpointUrl = "https://localhost:4444";`

 ## TODO
-- split logic of interface and class
 - add suffix for enumerations and add a get values list
 - delete typings on js maybe js only
 - time to add tests
+- add a configuration file how to split services